 How long did it take you to write the book?

-I wrote the book pretty fast.
+I wrote the first book pretty fast.
 Jane gave me feedback on the first couple of chapters and told me to keep going with the same warm and caring tone and the same kinds of content.
 It took me a few months to write a draft that felt finished enough to send to Jane for feedback.
 I had quite a number of days where all I did was sit and write because the pandemic had hit.

-Whilst it took me just a few months to write the book, a great deal of the thinking and preparation for the writing had taken place in the years before.
+Whilst it took me just a few months to write my first book, a great deal of the thinking and preparation for the writing had taken place in the years before.
 I see my blog as directly linked to my book for several reasons.
 Firstly, my blog contains a narrative of how I learnt to understand myself, and how I came to articulate that understanding, which is what the book offers too.
 My blog documents, in real time, my trajectory from nauseating shame and agonising silence to a place of appreciation for who I am and confidence to speak more openly.

 Secondly, a key preoccupation of this blog is essentially how to find the words that feel like an accurate articulation of my experiences at any given time.
 It's been a sandbox for trying out what words feel kind of right and what words definitely feel wrong.
 Writing the blog has been exercise of sorts in language and certainly an exercise in becoming myself.
 I don't know who I would be without this blog.
 It's been so good to me.
 All of this experimentation with words was perfect groundwork for writing a book.